daronphang/programming-resources/cloud-computing/AWS/services/integration/products.md

 ## AWS Step Functions

+Step Functions is a fully managed service that makes it easier to coordinate the components of distributed applications and microservices using visual workflows.

 Step functions help to solve complex workflows using Saga Pattern.
 Step Function ensures seamless and reliable order fulfillment.

 Under the hood, Step Functions is a state machine, and its primary abstractions are called states.
 A Step Functions configuration constitutes a map of all possible steps and the transitions between them.